sbstjn/serverless-dynamodb-autoscaling/README.md

         minimum: 40       # Minimum write capacity
         maximum: 200      # Maximum write capacity
         usage: 0.5        # Targeted usage percentage
-    - name: another-table
+    - table: AnotherTable
       read:
         minimum: 5
         maximum: 1000
         # usage: 0.75 is the default
 ```

 That's it!
-With the next deployment (`sls deploy`) serverless will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB tables `custom-table` and `another-table`.
+With the next deployment (`sls deploy`) serverless will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB resources `CustomTable` and `AnotherTable`.

 You must of course provide at least a configuration for `read` or `write` to enable Auto Scaling.
 The value for `usage` has a default of 75 percent.

+**Notice:** *With the relese of `v0.2.x` the plugin introduced a breaking change.
+Starting with `v0.2.0` you need to provide the CloudFormation reference for the `table` property.
+In `v0.1.x` the plugin used a `name` property with the DynamoDB table name.

 ## DynamoDB